Thanks for visiting Free Tours by Foot New York!

 For more ideas for any time of year, be sure to read our master post on things to do in NYC.

 This giant shopping outlet mall has 220 stores including many upscale stores.
-Shops offer 25%-65% off items, and on Boxing Day prices will be even lower!
+Shops offer 25%-65% off items.

 Our post on shopping at Woodbury Commons has everything you need to know to get there, including bus company recommendations and instructions on how to go by train.